Credit Card Processing Fees And 5 Ways To Avoid Them In 2021

 5 Credit Card Processing Fees Small Business Owners Can Avoid

-1. Protect Your Devices
+1. Protect your devices

 When choosing a processing service, the option to lease payment terminals so that you can accept credit card payments can be enticing.
 After all, you’re spreading the cost out over months instead of paying a lump sum.
 However, leasing can cost more in the long-run compared to buying your terminals.
 Many processors charge extra device fees while you lease their credit card processing terminals.
 And, if you want to switch processors, you’ll have to start all over again.